5 Common Mistakes To Avoid In Financial Translations

 1. Prepare clear instructions

-For the best quality financial translations, you should invest time in creating detailed and clear instructions for your translators.
-You should consider putting the following information on your instructions:
+For the best quality financial translation services, you should invest time in creating detailed and clear instructions for your translators.
+You should consider putting the following information in your instructions:

-- Terminology and Glossary – Lists of terms or words you want your translators to use throughout the translations to guarantee the accuracy and consistency of the whole documents.
+- Terminology and Glossary – Lists of terms or words you want your translators to use throughout the translations to guarantee the accuracy and consistency of the whole document.

 - Your expectations – Do you want ready-to-publish documents or do you just need a simple summary to get the general ideas of the documents?
 You need to state clearly your expected outcome to translators before they start working on the project.

 - Design and layouts – Which types of files do you want for your translations – MS Word, PDF, Powerpoint, or others?
 Tell your translators your expected layouts and files formats in the guideline to save time for both sides.